Perforated Metals

 - Perforated Metal Panels

-- decoration, and a variety of functional applications.
+- Perforated panels used in screening, decoration, enclosures, and a variety of functional applications.

 - Metal Screens

-- Used to block substances or objects from entering enclosed areas, providing security, protection, or filtration.
+- Used to block substances or objects from entering enclosed areas, providing security, protection, separation, or filtration.

 - Perforated Plates

-- Metal plates punched with decorative or functional shapes, often used in construction or design.
+- Metal plates punched with decorative or functional shapes, often used in construction, OEM products, or industrial design.

 - Perforated Sheet Metal

-- Metal sheets that are perforated for use in screens, tubing, panels, and grating across multiple industrial and construction sectors.
+- Metal sheets that are perforated for use in screens, tubing, panels, grating, vents, and guards across multiple sectors.

 - Perforated Sheets

-- Sheets of metal that have been punched with specific shapes for various applications.
+- Sheets of metal that have been punched with specific shapes for various functional and decorative applications.

 - Perforated Stainless Steel